 To make the most use of the extension, at Charlie we make sure to outline areas where new hires fell short of expectations and set clear goals to be confident in our decision when it comes to an end.

 Unfortunately, some new hires won’t make it despite your best efforts, and if you’re not sure how to handle a termination, perhaps an HR expert could help you with this delicate situation.

-So once onboarding is done, the work is not over and the first year means you need to keep engaging with team members to develop their skills and take their career to the next level.
+So that's it.
+Your onboarding process steps are done, but the work is not over.
+You still need to keep engaging with team members to develop their skills and take their careers to the next level.

 Find out more about how to optimise your onboarding in detail and understand what is onboarding about in our complete guide.